moj-analytical-services/splink/docs/comparison_template_library.md

 # Documentation for `comparison_template_library`

 The `comparison_template_library` contains pre-made comparisons with pre-defined parameters available for use directly [as described in this topic guide](../topic_guides/customising_comparisons.html#method-2-using-the-comparisontemplatelibrary).
 However, not every comparison is available for every [Splink-compatible SQL backend](../topic_guides/backends.html).
+More detail on creating comparisons for specific types is also [included in the topic guide.](../topic_guides/customising_comparisons.html#creating-comparisons-for-specific-data-types)

 The detailed API for each of these are outlined below.